 Get Your Car Appraised at a Dealership

 Just as you would input certain information online, the dealer will consider those factors too.
-In addition, the dealer will also consider demand for your vehicle in the used car market, the vehicle’s CARFAX history report and the cost to recondition your vehicle.
-The vehicle type is another factor – if you are attempting to appraise a 4×4 in Florida, it might be valued less than what it would be worth in Montana or West Virginia.
+In addition, the dealer will consider the demand for your vehicle in the used car market, the vehicle’s Carfax Vehicle History Report, and the cost to recondition your vehicle.
+The vehicle type is another factor – if you’re attempting to appraise a convertible in Florida, it might be worth more than what it would be worth in Maine.

 Get Your Car Appraised Professionally

-The first two examples give you some idea on how to valuate your vehicle.
+The first two examples give you options for evaluating your vehicle.
 However, neither method may count as an official appraisal.
-Furthermore, you may be required to get a written appraisal for legal reasons.
+Furthermore, in some situations, you may be required to get a written appraisal for legal reasons.

-If you are selling a car that is part of an estate, a divorce settlement or to uphold an insurance claim, then an accurate written appraisal is required.
-Here, you will need to enlist the services of a licensed appraiser, especially an individual experienced in placing a value on cars.
-Some appraisers do excellent work with furniture, real estate and other property.
-You need a person who specializes in cars.
+If you’re selling a car that is part of an estate, a divorce settlement, or to uphold an insurance claim, then an accurate written appraisal may be required.
+In those cases, you may need a licensed appraiser, particularly an individual experienced in valuing cars.

-Finding a qualified appraiser may be possible through your attorney, a real estate agent or by means of some other community contact.
-Online search may turn up someone too.
-In any case, the appraiser must provide you with a written report that supplies a detailed description of the vehicle as well as the procedure used to determine your car’s value.
-That value will be based on what the car would sell for at retail today.
+The appraiser must provide you with a written report that supplies a detailed description of the vehicle as well as the procedure used to determine your car’s value.
 Expect to pay a flat fee or an hourly charge for this service.

 Contact an Auction House

-You might also find a qualified appraiser through an auction house.
 Christie’s and Sotheby’s are two of the more well-known auctioneers, but there are local appraisal companies that may also be licensed, bonded, and insured.
 These higher-end services are really only necessary if the vehicle is particularly rare and valuable.